usabilla/php-docker-template/README.md

 Not recommended if you're layering with your production images, using a different base image doesn't allow to you share cache among your Dockerfile targets.

-We ship the image with a dev mode helper, which can install Xdebug and configure it.
+We ship the image with a dev mode helper, which can install and configure Xdebug, as well as override the production `php.ini` with the recommended development version.

 ##### Helper script